A wall with the word "Research" on it

 Is this program only available to faculty, or can academic staff scientists apply for mentee as well?

-MATRIX is is open to scientists, but they must discuss it with the Department Chair first.
+MATRIX is open to scientists, but they must discuss it with the Department Chair first.
 In the discussion, the scientist and Chair should be clear on expectations in case the R01 gets funded.
 The Chair is expected to provide $2,000 towards enrollment for SMPH mentees, or $10,000 towards enrollment for non-SMPH mentees, and support the mentee all the way until submission of the proposal (protecting time for writing, etc).

 Is a scientist working in a lab who is also a multi-PI on an R21 qualified to be a mentee in MATRIX?